Gippsland Regional Aquatic Centre

 What’s happening now?

-Design and construct tender winner ADCO Constructions took control of the site on 18 March.
+ADCO Constructions took control of the site on 18 March and have made significant progress since.

-The outdoor pool has been drained and fencing and site establishment is underway, with demolition, asbestos removal and piling to follow.
+The outdoor pool has been drained and demolished, along with the clubrooms, kiosk and pool buildings with bulk earthworks continuing and piling to follow.

-An 18 month construction phase is projected with a completion date of December 2020 for an early 2021 opening.
+An 18 month construction phase is projected with a completion date of late 2020 for an early 2021 opening.

-Council worked with key stakeholders such as Swimming Victoria to refine the scope of the aquatics components along with a nine-person Project Reference Group (PRG), taking inspiration and learnings from comparable centres across the state.
+Council worked with key stakeholders including Swimming Victoria to refine the scope of the aquatics components along with a nine-person Project Reference Group (PRG), taking inspiration and learnings from comparable centres across the state.

-Feedback from community consultation was utilised in developing plans, with Latrobe City residents highlighting an indoor warm pool, spa and sauna as the top priorities beyond a 50 metre indoor pool with seating.
+Feedback from community consultation was utilised in developing plans, with the Latrobe City community highlighting an indoor warm pool, spa and sauna as the top priorities beyond a 50 metre indoor pool with seating.

 The Industry Capability Network and GROW Gippsland have been engaged extensively in order to maximise local content on the project and have assisted with the tendering process.